-WBC heavyweight champion Tyson Fury is currently on holiday and sliding back into old habits that could once again threaten his boxing career.
+WBC heavyweight champion Tyson Fury is currently on holiday and sliding back into old habits that could threaten his boxing career.

-Fury is drinking alcohol and avoiding real training as he continues to await news of a fight with British rival Anthony Joshua.
+Fury is drinking alcohol and avoiding real training as he awaits news of a fight with British rival Anthony Joshua.

 As with Joshua’s negotiations with Deontay Wilder in 2018, Fury and his team have found it challenging to deal with the unified ruler.

-Wilder ended up missing out after wasting months of his time, eventually facing Fury in a Pay Per View clash that took minutes to agree.
+Wilder missed out after wasting months of his time, eventually facing Fury in a Pay Per View clash that took minutes to agree.